R0mb0/Naval-VHF-report/README.md

 # Computer Networks Report

-The goal of this report is explain the functioning of naval vhf, paying attention abought the frequencys, the communication & naval procedures and how to use it during the navigation.
+The goal of this report is to explain the functioning of naval vhf, paying attention about the frequencies, the communication & naval procedures and how to use it during the navigation.